scalableminds/webknossos-wrap/README.md

 having a blockType value of either 0x02 or 0x03), the file header is immediately followed by the jump table.

-The jump table is an array of N unsigned 64-bit intergers, where N is the number of blocks in the file.
+The jump table is an array of N unsigned 64-bit integers, where N is the number of blocks in the file.
 The n-th entry of the jump table contains the absolute address (relative to the beginning of the file) of the first byte after the data of block n.